patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <p>The Layered theme page template will replace the theme template.
 It is currently being developed and tested to help people move through different themes by providing easy access to top tasks.
 It will include a widget to help people navigate across themes and provide Alert capabilities.
 Also, the features section and social media links will be removed because analytics show that they are rarely used.</p>

 <h2>Final thoughts</h2>
-<p>Stay tuned.
+<p>Stay tuned!
 This is a transitional process that will take some time to complete.</p>
-<p>We’ll also be conducting further analysis to improve navigation and brand trust.
-There are always areas that can be improved as we transition to these new patterns.
-Let us know.
+<p>We are continuing to conduct research and analysis to improve navigation and brand trust.
+There are always areas that can be improved and new challenges will arise as we transition to these new patterns.
+Share your experience with us: the good, the bad, and the ugly <i class="fas fa-hat-cowboy"></i>!
 Ask us how you can participate in research.</p>
 <h2>Connect with the Digital Transformation Office at Treasury Board Secretariat</h2>

 <ul>